rethinkdb/horizon-docs/api/collection.md

 messages.find(101);
 ```

-You can use the Observaddsa `defaultIfEmpty` function to handle non-existing keys:
+You can use the Observables `defaultIfEmpty` function to handle non-existing keys:
 ```py
 var messages = hz('messages');
 messages.find(id).fetch().defaultIfEmpty().subscribe((msg) => {